kuink/kuink-docs/index.md

 ---
 layout: default
-title: "Neon Docs"
+title: "Kuink Docs"
 ---

 ### Get Started
-This is neon documentation project!
+This is the kuink documentation project!

 #### Don't Forget